truzo/tomango-2018/site/content/blog/how-to-write-better-copy-for-your-website-part-2-make-it-all-about-your-reader.md

 ## Checklist: How to make your copy better

-	<li>Look throughout your copy for instances where you've said "we" and change it for a "you".
+- Look throughout your copy for instances where you've said "we" and change it for a "you".
-	<li>Look for where you've used "our" and change it for "your".
+- Look for where you've used "our" and change it for "your".
-	<li>Drill down to the real benefit and distill it into a single, *strong* marketing message.
+- Drill down to the real benefit and distill it into a single, *strong* marketing message.